10 essential tips for living in a motorhome or campervan

 The second night was easier.
 By the end of the first week it wasn’t even an issue anymore.
 In fact, when we stopped at a campsite for a few nights so we could safely leave the van whilst we rode the bikes, I resented the £27/night fee.
 That’s how quick it was to adapt.

-Since then, we’ve travelled the rest of the UK (including Cornwall), and wild camped with our motorhome in France, Germany, Austria, Switzerland, Luxembourg, Belgium, Italy, and even found things to do in Liechtenstein!
+Since then, I’ve travelled the rest of the UK (including Cornwall), and wild parked in my motorhome in France, Germany, Austria, Switzerland, Luxembourg, Belgium, Italy, Ireland and Iceland, even found things to do in Liechtenstein!

-We class aires as ‘wild camping’ as you don’t book in advance and you don’t pay very much for them, but we have also found places where we’ve stayed for free.
+I class aires as ‘wild parking’ as you don’t book in advance and you don’t pay very much for them, but I have also found places where I’ve stayed for free.
 It really can be done.

 Campervan tip 7- you are lazier than you think you are.